playwa/playwa/README.md

 ## Description

-If you want an easy start on getting commands on your app.
-This project comes in with many built-in features, this is the only framework you will need.
-I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
+Playwa is a open source project and a excellent way, if you want an easy start on getting commands and interactions.
+Perfect for building efficient and scalable [Whatsapp](https://web.whatsapp.com) applications.

-[Playwa](https://github.com/playwa/playwa) is an extension of [Baileys](https://github.com/adiwajshing/Baileys) and based on [Nestjs](https://github.com/orgs/nestjs).
-But also, provides compatibility with a wide range of other libraries, allowing for easy use of third-party plugins which are avaliable.
+Built with [TypeScript](http://www.typescriptlang.org/) and based on [@nestjs](https://github.com/nestjs/nest) framework.
+Playwa makes use of **websocket** under the hood, saving like half a gig of ram.
+Also, provides compatibility with a wide range of other libraries and many built-in features, allowing for easy use of third-party plugins which are avaliable.

+## Example
+Please check [@playwa/example](https://github.com/playwa/example) to see an example usage.

-## Issues
+## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
-* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/playwa/playwa/issues/new) to discuss it, or directly create a pull request after you edit the `code` with necessary changes.
-* Please make sure you check your spelling and grammar.
+Want to contribute?
+Great!

+To fix a bug or enhance an existing module, follow these steps:

+* Fork the repo
+* Create a new branch (`git checkout -b improve-feature`)
+* Make the appropriate changes in the files
+* Add changes to reflect the changes made
+* Commit your changes (`git commit -am 'Improve feature'`)
+* Push to the branch (`git push origin improve-feature`)
-* Create individual PR for each suggestion.
+* Create a Pull Request

+### Code of Conduct
+Help us keep Playwa open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/playwa/playwa/blob/main/CODE_OF_CONDUCT.md).

+## Acknowledgments
+Special thanks to [@mrdiniz88](https://github.com/mrdiniz88) for code review and improvements.

 ## Stay in touch